Latin script: Capitalization

-The languages that use the Latin script today generally use capital letters to begin paragraphs and sentences and proper nouns.
+The languages that use the Latin script today generally use capital letters to begin paragraphs, sentences and proper nouns.
 The rules for capitalization have changed over time, and different languages have varied in their rules for capitalization.
 Old English, for example, was rarely written with even proper nouns capitalized; whereas Modern English of the 18th century had frequently all nouns capitalized, in the same way that Modern German is written today, e.g. Alle Schwestern der alten Stadt hatten die Vögel gesehen.

 Romanization

 Words from languages natively written with other scripts, such as Arabic or Chinese, are usually transliterated or transcribed when embedded in Latin-script text or in multilingual international communication, a process termed romanization.

 Whilst the romanization of such languages is used mostly at unofficial levels, it has been especially prominent in computer messaging where only the limited seven-bit ASCII code is available on older systems.
 However, with the introduction of Unicode, romanization is now becoming less necessary.
-Note that keyboards used to enter such text may still restrict users to romanized text, as only ASCII or Latin-alphabet characters may be available.
+Keyboards used to enter such text may still restrict users to romanized text, as only ASCII or Latin-alphabet characters may be available.